cljoly/ledger.ctags/README.md

 ### Initial List of Accounts, Payees…

-As mentioned, only the elements that are declared are collected by ctags.
-You could fill this by hand, if you want to have fine control of which accounts you want to use and have completion for.
-But to ease initial bootstrapping, you may want to start by adding everything you currently use.
+As mentioned, ctags only collects elements that are declared.
+You could write the declarations manually, if you want to have fine-grained control of which accounts you want to actively use and have completions for.
+But to ease initial bootstrapping, you may want to start by adding everything you currently use in your ledger journals.
+You can do that with a couple commands.

 For accounts, you can use this bash snippet:
 ```